Kong/docs.konghq.com/app/gateway/2.7.x/developer-portal/using-the-editor.md

     - to restrict access to certain roles, set readable_by to an array of accepted roles (you must first create roles on the permissions page)
     - on specs, readable_by is set inside "x-headmatter" object

 ## Deleting files

-To delete a file from within the Editor, right click on the file name and select **Delete** from the popup menu.
+To _permanently_ delete a file from within the Editor, right click on the file name and select **Delete** from the popup menu.

-**NOTE:** This action cannot be undone.

 ![Deleting Files](https://doc-assets.konghq.com/1.3/dev-portal/editor/devportal-editor-delete-file.png)